Practice — Alexander James Hamilton

 A four decade photographic practice developed through remote expeditions, extended residencies, site reactivation and the construction of research infrastructures.

-The work is initiated by conditions that cannot be fully defined in advance, and is realised through a negotiated process between constructed systems and natural forces.
+Each project establishes a controlled environment in which sculptural staging, water and light converge.
+The photograph is the sole material resolution of a physical event, initiated by conditions that cannot be fully defined in advance, and realised through negotiation between constructed systems and natural forces.

 Alexander James Hamilton